Chart Color Schemes

 Aberfeldie shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Aberfeldie is notably higher than broader benchmarks.
-Among residents aged 15+, 41.2% have university qualifications, compared to 30.4% nationally and 33.4% in Victoria.
+Educational attainment in Aberfeldie is notably high, with 41.2% of residents aged 15 and over holding university qualifications as of the latest data.
+This figure exceeds both national (30.4%) and Victorian (33.4%) averages.
 Bachelor degrees are the most common at 27.1%, followed by postgraduate qualifications (9.7%) and graduate diplomas (4.4%).
-Vocational credentials are also prevalent, with 25.2% of residents aged 15+ holding such qualifications – advanced diplomas (9.7%) and certificates (15.5%).
+Vocational credentials are also prevalent, with 25.2% of residents aged 15 and over holding such qualifications - advanced diplomas accounting for 9.7% and certificates for 15.5%.

 Educational participation is high, with 32.1% of residents currently enrolled in formal education.
 This includes 10.3% in secondary education, 8.8% in primary education, and 8.4% pursuing tertiary education.